Unit tests

 When writing unit tests, you can follow these steps to ensure that the test is repeatable, fast, independent, and descriptive:

-• Write the test: Once the file is ready, you can start writing the test.
+file or add it if missing. - Write the test: Once the file is ready, you can start writing the test.
 Consider the purpose of the function, method, or class that you want to test.
 Think about its behavior when different inputs are provided.
 Also, identify extreme scenarios to test within the test.
 These will form our test cases and are important for writing our assertions.
 We use the parametrize decorator if possible to declare different test cases.

-• Assertions: Test the expected behavior.
+files. - Assertions: Test the expected behavior.
 We use assertions to validate results, the number of function or mock calls, and the arguments used in mocks.